l-urk/L_System/README.md

 desired server.
 # Hammer
 Hammer is a ddos tool that requires python to run.
 Usage is self explanitory.
 It will flood the port on target ip address and port until server is down or the attack fails.

+#etc
+created in visual studio in written in vb.net source code in vb.net